 Deadline (tentative) for all signed contracts: [SIGN UP DEADLINE] + 8 WEEKS

 We are working to help as many homeowners go solar as possible.
 We also want to help grow a strong, vibrant solar market in the region.
-We’ve been organizing solar cooperatives since 2007, facilitating [CO-OP COUNT] different solar co-ops with thousands of co-op members, resulting in over 25 MW of contracted residential solar.
+We’ve been organizing solar cooperatives since 2007, facilitating 205 different solar co-ops with thousands of co-op members, resulting in over 31 MW of contracted residential solar.

 If you would like to submit a response to this RFP, please complete the attached RFP Response Template.
-Proposals are due to [CONTACT EMAIL] by 5:00 pm on [BID DUE DATE] (Late submissions will not be accepted)
+Proposals are due to aaron@solarunitedneighbors.org by 5:00 pm on 9/4/2019 (Late submissions will not be accepted)

 Below you will find additional information and requirements for compiling a compelling proposal.
 If you have any questions about the process or expectations, please don’t hesitate to email.